 Choose and Install a Theme

 You don’t need a custom design to start.
-A well-chosen free or affordable theme will look professional and load fast, which is what matters for SEO and user experience.
+A well-chosen free or affordable theme will look professional and load fast — which is what matters for SEO.

 Install Essential Plugins

 Keep your plugin count under 15.
-Every plugin adds weight to your site.
-Here are the ones that actually matter:
+Here are the ones that matter:

-Rank Math (free) handles your on-page SEO: meta titles, descriptions, sitemaps, and schema markup.
-It tells you when your content is well-optimized and what to fix.
+- Rank Math (free) — on-page SEO: meta titles, descriptions, sitemaps, schema markup

 Step 5: Create Your Content Strategy Before Writing a Word

 This is where most new bloggers go wrong.
-They pick a niche, set up their site, and then start writing whatever comes to mind.
-That approach leads to random articles that don’t connect to each other and don’t target keywords anyone is searching for.
+They pick a niche, set up their site, then start writing whatever comes to mind.
+That leads to random articles that don’t connect and don’t target keywords anyone is searching for.

 Keyword Research Basics